Originally published May 26, 2016. Updated August 15, 2017 with some tweaks on January 10, 2018.

 - She became a Kenshuusei in December 2013 after failing the 12th Gen audition.

-- In 2015, Funaki Musubu became a member of Country Girls.
-In 2017, she became a concurrent member of ANGERME as part of its 6th Generation (alongside Kawamura Ayano).
+- In 2017, she became a concurrent member of ANGERME as part of its 6th Generation (alongside Kawamura Ayano).

 Ichioka Reina & Hashimoto Nagisa

-- 2015 Judge’s Special Award – Dance Performance Winner.
+- 2015 Judge’s Special Award – Dance Performance Winners.

 - Hashimoto Nagisa auditioned for S/mileage’s 2nd Generation, but ultimately failed.
 She later became a NICE GIRL Project!
 Kenshuusei in 2012 and remained until late 2014.
 Thereafter, she became a Hello!
 Pro Kenshuusei and remained in the program until July 2016.